-I surpassed the one year mark as a freelance writer in August 2018, but it’s safe to say I made my share of mistakes!
-While I made mistakes, I also learned from them.
+I surpassed the one year mark as a freelance writer in August 2018, but it's safe to say I made my share of mistakes!
+The good news?
+I also learned from them.

 I started freelance writing while working a full-time job and a part-time job.
 Since then, what started as a side hustle has grown into a full-fledged business.
 I was able to quit my job in just over a year and freelance full-time!

 I know a lot of new freelance writers have a similar goal of working from home one day, so learning how to avoid the mistakes that hold freelance writers back is a must.

 Here are 5 mistakes freelance writers make in their first year, as well as how to avoid them!

 1. Not Having a Freelance Writer's Website and Portfolio